rogueyoshi/Breakpoint/README.md

 2. Set "PressDuration=" to a value that allows it to deterministically activate your skill key.

-3. Set "WaitDuration=" to value that is around the total milliseconds of your Breakpoint, minus the PressDuration (plus a leeway of about 25ms for server ticks).
+3. Set "Delay=" to value that is around the total milliseconds of your Breakpoint, plus the time in milliseconds of an average in-game frame.

 Then simply run the script (.exe or .ahk).